AlephNeil/sticky-feet/README.md

 # sticky-feet

-## Here's one way to have your footer behave "in the way that any sane person would obviously want it to".
-Viz:
+## Here's one way to have your footer behave "in the way that any sane person would obviously want it to"

+#### Namely:

 * If the non-footer content of your page is less than one screen high, the footer should be 'glued' to the bottom of the screen